tenetlang/tenetlang/README.md

 ## SEEKING CONTRIBUTORS
 - I've made lots of neat software, but only one new language before.
 - Want to help?
-Check the TODO list below, for now.
+Check the TODO list below, for now, or read over the blog post, copy the history into ChatGPT, and continue the exploration :)

 ## TODO / Open Questions
 - [ ] How much do we allow for human intervention in the design?